dikortis/LetsTalkETC/Episodes/Episode_13.md

 **Christian Seberino:**
  yes so that's
-encouraging right if if the lawyers like
+encouraging right if the lawyers like
 Stanbury that means that they think there's validity there's that there's legal weight behind it if it's necessary